 I’m so excited to share this year’s sugar skull makeup look with you all today!

-I did a sugar skull makeup look last year, but I used blue colors and I think this one came out a LOT better given that I actually had proper Halloween makeup this time.
-I’m really happy with how it came out 🙂 I tried to keep it fairly simple while also making it my own as I’ve seen SO many sugar skull makeup looks out there that either A. all look the same or B. are really difficult to achieve if you’re not a makeup artist.
-Which I’m not.
-I just enjoy doing makeup for fun and creating unique makeup looks that I think you guys might like.
-I have a great time creating them so I hope you do enjoy them!
+I did a sugar skull look last year, but I used blue colors.
+I think this one came out a LOT better this time.
+I’m really happy with how it came out.
+SO many sugar skull makeup looks are out there that either look the same or are really difficult to achieve.
+I’m not a makeup artist.
+I just enjoy doing makeup for fun.

-Anyhow, to get this look, I used a few different products.
-I actually purchased some MAC Pro Acrylic Paint Pots from Ebay because as far as I could see, that’s the only place you can still purchase them.
+To get this look, I purchased some MAC Pro Acrylic Paint Pots from Ebay.
+That’s the only place you can still purchase them.
 They were created a year or two ago as a part of a MAC collaboration with the amazing Rick Baker.
-That being said, I actually discovered that Make Up Forever carries a line of products that are quite similar to these and nearly half the price (see those products at the bottom of this post!).
-My loss is your gain as I made the discovery after I’d already purchased the MAC ones.
+I actually discovered that Make Up Forever carries a line of products that are quite similar to these and nearly half the price (see those products at the bottom of this post!).
+My loss is your gain; I made the discovery after I’d already purchased the MAC ones.

 Continuing on, I did simple flower details around my eyes using OCC Lip Tar in Memento and I also used the same color to do a pretty rose on my chin and add accent to my cheek designs.
 And that’s it!